za-gene/rpi/crunky/09-sdcard/README.md

 E.g. it took card 1 1607us to read 512b.
 Note that reading 4096 bytes does not impose significant overhead.

 I need to perform CRC tests to ensure that data is being read correctly for 4096b.
 The results are too suspiciously good.
+A test on qemu produced differing CRC8's, so I'm figuring that bigger reads won't work.

 ## Links to other sites